ChukaEmenike/Statistical_Techniques_Project/README.md

 # Statistical_Techniques_Project

 ### 1.0.
 INTRODUCTION
-Statistical Analysis is the process of collecting, analyzing and presenting data to draw meaningful interpretation and conclusions.
-Inferential statistical techniques such as hypothesis testing with confidence levels is an essential method for making predictions and inferences of a larger population from a sample.
-This portfolio aims is to employ such statistical hypothesis tests and concepts to investigate and answer some typical world problems as well as outline ethical consequences of process.
+This portfolio aims is to employ statistical hypothesis tests and concepts to investigate and answer some typical world problems as well as outline ethical consequences of process.

-### 2.0.
-SUMMARY REPORT
-This report part provides a breakdown of steps for each statistical test and technique employed to answer questions and the inferred conclusions reached following the dataset analysis.

 All hypothesis tests covered will take three parts:\
 A.	Two competing claims about a population (The null hypothesis or H~O~ and the alternative hypothesis or H~1~)\